-Branson, and the surrounding area, is teeming with trails and walking paths of all lengths and surfaces, and trails that wind through a variety of topography.
-You won’t have to travel far from your hotel to find excellent walking and hiking opportunities; the City of Branson’s Parks & Recreation Department has excellent trails and walking paths right here in the city limits.
+Branson, and the surrounding area, are teeming with trails and walking paths of all lengths and surfaces and trails that wind through various topography.
+You won’t have to travel far from your hotel to find excellent walking and hiking opportunities; the City of Branson’s Parks & Recreation Department has beautiful trails and walking paths in the city limits.

 Walking paths or trails can be found in the City of Branson at: